kimjammer/Neuro/README.md

 Create an .env file using .env.example as reference.
 You need your Twitch app id and secret.

+Place a voice reference wav file in the voices directory.
+It should be 5~30 seconds long.
+For details see the RealtimeTTS repository.

+Find your desired microphone and speaker device numbers by running utils/listAudioDevices.py and note its number.

 Configure constants.py.

-To output the tts to a specific audio device, first run the utils/listAudioDevices.py script, and find the speaker that you want (ex: Virtual Audio Cable Input) and note its number.
-Configure constants.py to use your chosen microphone and speaker device.

 ## Running